aimeos/map/README.md

 ### sorted()

-Sorts the elements in a copy of the map using new keys.
+Sorts a copy of the elements using new keys.

 ```php
 public function sorted( int $options = SORT_REGULAR ) : self